 Winter version and motorhome heating in winter

-- diesel fuel heating (!!!),
+- diesel heating (!!!),

 - pneumatic suspension,

-- practical, lowered bicycle rack,
+- practical, lowerable bicycle carrier,

-I would like it more if:
+I would like it better if:

 - the gas cylinder to power the stove was smaller, which would allow for additional space in the trunk,

-- The steering wheel was trimmed with leather as standard.
+- the steering wheel was trimmed with leather as standard.